Ademking/birthdaybot/README.md

 wish = ['Hi {0}, Happy Birthday ^^']
 ```

-{0} is your friend facebook Name ... for example :
+{0} is your friend facebook name ... for example :

 if your friend's name is "Adem", the message will be    :  Hi __Adem__, Happy Birthday ^^

-You Can also make random wishes ; Example :
+You can also make random wishes ; Example :

 ```javascript
 wish = ['Hi {0}, Happy Birthday ^^' ,